stoermelder/vcvrack-packone/docs/Affix.md

     - Initial release of AFFIX and µAFFIX
 - v2.0.0
     - Fixed knob reset on double-click in Semitone/Octave-mode (#387)
     - Fixed wrong output voltage in Semitone/Octave-mode after loading (#403)
+    - Don't use Rack's parameter smoothing in Semitone/Octave-mode (broken since Rack 2.3.0)